 There’s often another answer too, “Let’s do some arithmetic.”

-I was asked the other day, “Where’s the eight billion extra for the NHS going to come from?”
+At a hustings the other day, I was asked, “Where’s the eight billion extra for the NHS going to come from?”

 Frankly, I was at a loss for words.

 There are about 64 million people in the UK.
 Eight billion divided by 64 million is 125.
 So we’re talking about £125 each.
 Since the eight billion was an annual figure, that’s £2.40p a week per person.

 Not a trivial sum for someone on benefits, but not an alarming one even for them – and perhaps the wealthy could contribute a bit more, and let the poor contribute a bit less? †

 The Chancellor of the Exchequer is stressing about £2.40p a week per person?

 Can he do sums?
 Okay, okay, I know his degree is in Modern History, but this is primary school stuff...

 * Within the country.
 If foreign exchange is involved, it’s a bit more complicated.
 But not much more complicated, really.